akashgill3/hypermediaSystems/notes/chapter1.md

 - **Interactive User Experiences:** SPAs are lauded for offering highly interactive and immersive user experiences, with the ability to update elements on a page smoothly without full document reloads, use CSS transitions for visual effects, and respond to various user events.

-- **JavaScript Fatigue:** The passage touches on the challenges associated with SPAs, such as JavaScript fatigue due to the complex infrastructure required to manage them, constant changes in JSON APIs, and the overall complexity of modern web development.
+- **JavaScript Fatigue:** JavaScript fatigue due to the complex infrastructure required to manage them, constant changes in JSON APIs, and the overall complexity of modern web development.

-- **Exponential Complexity Growth:** It discusses how complexity in software tends to grow exponentially, making it challenging to maintain and manage large-scale SPAs over time.
+- **Exponential Complexity Growth:** Complexity in software tends to grow exponentially, making it challenging to maintain and manage large-scale SPAs over time.

 **Choosing Between Hypermedia and SPAs:**